RachelPearson/PhD-analyses/README.md

 # PhD-analyses
-This repository contains the R scripts I used to perform my PhD analyses.
+This repository contains the SQL and R scripts I used to perform my PhD analyses.

 ## PhD title:
 Using longitudinal administrative data to characterise mental health problems and substance misuse among women whose children enter care in England